 Start to Look into Child Care

 Looking into childcare was definitely not on my priority list after we bring Chunbao home.
-Since I took 4 months off from work, I still got more than 2 months to get the childcare situation figured out prior returning to work.
+Since I took 4 months off from work, I still got more than 2 months to get the childcare situation figured out prior to returning to work.
 I guess I’ll just start looking for daycare a week before I head back to work.
 Wrong!
 Needless do I know that there are long waitlists for daycare.
 I mean 8 months!
 Are you kidding me?
 All the better daycare centers have an average of 6 months waitlist, at least in the metro Los Angeles where I’m at.
 So, to ensure that there is a smooth transition from your maternity leave back to work, decide on child care early on.

 Caring for Low Birth Weight baby

 Despite going home on oxygen, Chunbao was rather healthy when he got discharged.
 However, he was still a preemie and underweight.
 In the NICU, he was monitored for his vitals.
-The alarm beeps at the slightest increase in blood pressure (nice way to know it’s time for a diaper change ?).
+The alarm beeps at the slightest increase in blood pressure (a nice way to know it’s time for a diaper change ?).
 At home, there was no alarm to tell us if he’s getting enough oxygen or if there is an issue with his blood pressure.
 Home care for a preemie, especially low birth weight baby, can somewhat be frightening for parents.
 You should receive a discharge instruction on how to care for your baby at home and things to caution on.
 To name a few, I’ve kept my home warmer than usual (72 degrees Celsius), buy preemie size diapers (I love Pampers Swaddlers and it’s the same brand our hospital uses), feed every 2 hours with my fortified breast milk, add Poly-Vi-Sol With Iron supplement to every bottle.
 Last but not least, treat my preemie like a normal, healthy kid as he is now.

 Without a doubt, you and your baby have been through so much in the NICU.
 Bringing him or her home is just the beginning of an awesome motherhood.
 Leave a comment and let me know what you’ve done to getting that bundle of joy to come home!